leapmotion/os-controls/src/components/library/README.md

   to change what resource something points to.
 However, use of std::shared_ptr may make this unnecessary.
   Then again, we probably don't want to make that architectural choice for people, and want our classes to be usable in many different paradigms.
-- Make the directory structure of the components repo into the following, where an X indicates a change.
+- DONE: Make the directory structure of the components repo into the following, where an X indicates a change.

   * components/                             -- root directory of repo -- this exists already
   * components/library/                   X -- new root directory of the Components library